How to get here

 From the subway or the bus stop.- Walk towards the roundabout, down the street, and follow the path marked in red on the map.

-From the train (RENFE).- Enter the campus by a lateral door and follow the path marked in green on the map.
+From the train (RENFE).- Enter the campus by a lateral door and follow the path marked in blue on the map.